aha79/raspberrypi-peripherals/readme.md

 ### DC.RDREQ
 The fifo level at which a read DREQ signal is generated.
 The datasheet is accurate that

-    RX-DREQ = ( number-of-bytes-in-rx-fifo > RDREQ )
+    RX-DREQ = ( number-of-bytes-in-rx-fifo > RDREQ ) || (DMAEN == 1 && DLEN == 0 && number-of-bytes-in-rx-fifo > 0)

 Note that the fifos are bytewise fifos.
 They are written byte by byte from the spi engine.
 When a 8 bit transfer is complete the byte will be pushed to the fifo.
 This is irrespective on how long the whole transfer is.
 Whenever 8 bits are received a byte will be added to the fifo.
 This happens right after the clock transition at which the 8-th bit is received.
-It does not necessarily wait for the clock cycle to complete.
+It does not wait for the clock cycle to complete (which is half a clock cycle later).

 When the rx-fifo is non-empty the RXD bit is set.
 So for a 16 bit transfer, the RXD bit will become set after 8 bits have been received.

+With DMAEN == 1 the RX-DREQ will also be set when DLEN reaches 0.
+This happens as soon as the last byte is received.
+So it also happens half a clock cycle before the DONE bit is set (and in case of ADCS also TA is cleared).

 ### DC.TDREQ
 The fifo level at which a write DREQ signal is generated.
 The datasheet is accurate that